 A summary of the ideas provided in submissions is also available (PDF, 428.4 KB).

 Seventy-eight stakeholder submissions were received.
-Two submitters requested that their submission not be made publicly available.
+Three submitters requested that their submission not be made publicly available.
 A further two requested anonymity.

 A Victorian Government Clean Air Summit was held at the Melbourne Convention and Exhibition Centre on 27 August 2018.

 The summit brought over 160 Victorians together to further identify actions to improve air quality over the coming decade.